With Samsung chief's arrest, three executives in spotlight

 Samsung and Lee have denied wrongdoing in the case.
 Park, whose impeachment will be upheld or overturned by the Constitutional Court, has also denied wrongdoing.

-Samsung watchers have said Lee's arrest would not affect the day-to-day running of group companies including Samsung Electronics Co Ltd (005930.KS), which are run by professional managers, but a prolonged absence could impact longer-term and strategic decision making.
+Samsung watchers have said Lee's arrest would not affect the day-to-day running of group companies including Samsung Electronics Co Ltd, which are run by professional managers, but a prolonged absence could impact longer-term and strategic decision making.

 Lee's arrest is likely to put greater public focus on three key executives at the sprawling conglomerate.